PrashantRanjan09/WordEmbeddings-Elmo-Fasttext-Word2Vec/README.md

 main.py – This is the main file.
 Just use this file to run in terminal.

-You have the option of :
+You have the option of choosing the word vector model

-Choosing the word vector model - In config.json specify “option” as  0 – Word2vec, 1 – Gensim FastText, 2- Fasttext (FAIR)
+In config.json specify “option” as  0 – Word2vec, 1 – Gensim FastText, 2- Fasttext (FAIR)